MECOPP – Rights, Responsibilities and Respect (3R’s Project)

 - students with human rights policy and legal knowledge will be placed with organisations supporting people with dementia and their carers

-This project will sit alongside a parallel programme of more general work on SDS being developed by MECOPP, which is funded through the Baring Foundation.
+This project sits alongside a parallel programme of more general work on SDS being developed by MECOPP, which is funded through the Baring Foundation.

 Outcomes we'd like to see